MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 Before you start to troubleshoot errors, it's important to understand what each error means and also what is the type of error.
 Some errors might appear in more than one category.

 It's also important to understand the category of the error because the troubleshooting steps also vary.
-This section provides various types of consistent authentication errors.
+This section provides various categories of consistent authentication errors.

 ## Directory services specific issues